yusuf8ahmed/Wasmite/Readme.md

 </p>

 ### What is the Wasmite project
-As WebAssembly is the future of the web.
-I decide to create Wasmite a python package for unit-testing your wasm or wat code.
+Since WebAssembly is the future of the web.
+I decide to create Wasmite, a python package for unit-testing your wasm or wat code.
 Wasmite is based on **[wasmer](https://wasmerio.github.io/wasmer-python/api/wasmer/)** and the python standard library package **[unittest](https://docs.python.org/3/library/unittest.html)**.
 Documentation for can be found here: [documentation for unittest](https://docs.python.org/3/library/unittest.html) and [documentation for wasmer](https://wasmerio.github.io/wasmer-python/api/wasmer/)

-**This project was formerly an extension of my Rust/Python Web framework Wasp and some section of the code may refer to it's earlier name Native**
+**This project was formerly an extension of my Rust/Python Web framework Wasp, so some section of the code may refer to it's earlier name (Native)**

 Wasmite looks for tests in python files whose names start with test_\*.py and runs every test_\* function it discovers.
 The testing folder has more examples.